ticketeer/docs/src/messages.md

     "flags": 64,
     "embeds": [
       {
-        "description": "Thank you for your feedback!{if $rating < 3} We will work hard to improve your experience!{/if}", "color": "#14b8a6",
+        "description": "Thank you for your feedback!{if $rating.number < 3} We will work hard to improve your experience!{/if}", "color": "#14b8a6",
         "footer": {
           "text": "Ticketeer Canary - Support Made Simple",